Akshobhya Tirtha

-Akshobhya Tirtha (c.
+Shree Akshobhya Tirtha (c.
 1282- c.
 1365) was a Dvaita philosopher, scholar and theologian.
 Born as Govinda Bhatta, he received sannyasa from Padmanabha Tirtha and later succeeded Madhava Tirtha as the pontiff of the Madhvacharya peetha from (1350 - 1365).
 A non-extant work titled Madhva Tantra Samgraha is attributed to him.
 Sharma contends that Akshobhya retired to Pandharapur in his twilight years where he encountered a youth called Dhondu Pant on the banks of Bhima river, who would later go on to be his disciple and successor, Jayatirtha.
 His mortal remains rest at Malkhed.